 What comes to mind when you think about disability?
-For many people, their first impressions are shaped by what they see on TV, in movies, or on social media.
-The media has a huge influence on how society perceives disability—sometimes it empowers, but just as often, it reinforces old stereotypes and misunderstandings.
+For many people, their first impressions are shaped by what they see on TV, in films, or on social media.
+The media has a powerful influence on how society perceives disability sometimes it empowers, but just as often, it reinforces long-standing stereotypes and misunderstandings.

-For many years, mainstream media have depicted disability in a narrow light.
-Classic films and news segments frequently focus on themes of “tragedy” or “inspiration,” while rarely portraying the everyday realities of people with disabilities.
-Although such stories can be emotionally impactful, they often reinforce the idea that disabled people are solely defined by their challenges or that overcoming disability is an exceptional feat.
-In her online news article, Mwangi (2024) highlights how the media in Kenya can help redefine disability and combat the stigmatization of individuals with disabilities within society.
+For many years, mainstream media has depicted disability in a narrow light.
+Films and news features have frequently leaned on themes of “tragedy” or “inspiration,” while rarely portraying the everyday realities of persons with disabilities.
+While such stories may be emotionally compelling, they often reduce individuals to their challenges or frame ordinary achievements as extraordinary simply because of disability.
+In her online article, Mwangi (2024) notes that media in Kenya has the potential to reshape these narratives and challenge stigma.

-This type of storytelling, known as “inspiration porn,” was widely criticized by the late disability activist Stella Young.
-She highlighted that people with disabilities are often used to motivate able-bodied audiences instead of being portrayed as complex individuals with their own goals, ambitions, and full lives.
+This kind of storytelling often referred to as “inspiration porn” was strongly criticised by disability activist Stella Young.
+She argued that persons with disabilities are too often portrayed as tools to inspire able-bodied audiences, rather than as complex individuals with their own ambitions, identities, and full lives.

-There’s still more to be done.
-Media outlets play an important role in shaping public opinion and policy.
-The stories they share affect everything from school inclusion to workplace accessibility.
-Better representation isn’t just about showing more people on screen; it’s about being accurate, respectful, and diverse.
+Media outlets play a crucial role in shaping public opinion and influencing policy.
+The narratives they promote affect everything from inclusive education to workplace accessibility.
+Meaningful representation, therefore, is not just about visibility it is about participation, authenticity, and equity.

 I see it as nothing big cause i am just abled differently from others and that really makes me proud.